vidhijain11/JavaBackendDevelopmentTraining/2-spring-wiring/README.md

 1. XML Configuration: In the early versions of Spring, XML configuration files were commonly used to define beans and their dependencies.
 You would create an XML file (e.g., applicationContext.xml) where you specify bean definitions and their relationships.
+   The configuration is centralized in a single XML file, making it bit difficult to maintain if someone else is maintaining XML file.
+   However, XML configuration can become verbose and harder to maintain as the application grows in complexity.

 #### autowire the beans using XML - using reference keyword